jackmaney/jackmaney.github.io/resume.md

 <ul>

+<li>Prototyped a product for acquisition of financial advisors.</li>

+<li>Contributed towards an Advisor Segmentation product, including a method of streamlining and summarizing the differences between segments.</li>

-<li>Built a prototype of an algorithm in Topological Data Analysis to better understand high-dimensional data sets.
+<li>Built a prototype of the Mapper Algorithm (as used in Topological Data Analysis) to better understand high-dimensional data sets.
 The prototype is written in Python and leverages a Greenplum cluster by way of SQL templates.</li>

 <li>Built prototypes for three components of DST's Predictive Wholesaling product, and assisted the AAG Development team in productionizing the prototypes.</li>

 <li>Created and prototyped a Share Retention metric that provides a measurement of "stickiness" of fund holdings that does not directly depend on price.</li>

 <li>Assisted in building models for a proof of concept for a client.</li>

+<li>Mentored and taught Python to a few members of the Networking team, to facilitate the creation of a Flask web app to automate some types of network change requests.</li>

 <li>Mentoring other members of the Data Science team.</li>
 </ul>